Services — Efficacy

 For information, or to request a quotation, please contact:

 Ag-Quest conducts efficacy and tolerance product evaluations for a wide variety of client companies, ranging from multi-nationals to individuals.
-Trials are conducted at each of our four research facilities (Taber, AB, Saskatoon, SK, Minto, MB, and Elm Creek, MB) by experienced researchers.
+Trials are conducted at each of our five research facilities (Taber, AB, Saskatoon, SK, Minto, MB, Elm Creek, MB, and Ridgedale, SK) by experienced researchers.
 Each facility also utilizes several additional off-site locations to access suitable pest/crop/environment/fertility conditions.
 Trials are conducted to assess the efficacy and/or crop tolerance of herbicides, insecticide, fungicides, surfactants and formulations.
 Services are also offered to evaluate fertilizers, seed treatments, inoculants, micronutrients, plant growth regulators, promoters and other biological or non-biological products designed to improve crop growth, productivity or stress resilience.

 Crops Available for Testing